Squirrel: Tail

-The hairs from squirrel tails are prized in fly fishing when tying fishing flies.
+The hairs from squirrel tails are prized in tying fishing flies.
 Squirrel hair is very fine, making it better for tying fishing flies.

 When the squirrel sits upright, its tail folded up its back may stop predators looking from behind from seeing the characteristic shape of a small mammal.

 Lifetime

 Squirrels live in almost every habitat, from tropical rainforest to semiarid desert, avoiding only the high polar regions and the driest of deserts.
 They are predominantly herbivorous, subsisting on seeds and nuts, but many will eat insects and even small vertebrates.

 Many juvenile squirrels die in the first year of life.
 Adult squirrels can have a lifespan of 5 to 10 years in the wild.
 Some can survive 10 to 20 years in captivity.
 Premature death may occur when a nest falls from the tree, in which case the mother may abandon her young if their body temperature is not correct.
 Many such baby squirrels have been rescued and fostered by a professional wildlife rehabilitator until they could be safely returned to the wild, although the density of squirrel populations in many places and the constant care required by premature squirrels means that few rehabilitators are willing to spend their time doing this and such animals are routinely euthanized instead.